 Grocery Shopper | Cards for Seniors

-To become a Volunteer for Friendly Social Call, Grocery Shopper, or Home Delivered Assembly, you will need to submit an application.
+To become a Volunteer for Friendly Social Call, Grocery Shopper, or Home Delivered Grocery Programs, you will need to submit an application.
 The online form will only take a few minutes to fill out!

 Client Communication Survey

 This is a great option for short-term remote volunteering!
 We have a large, diverse senior client base and through the Client Communication Survey, we are learning how best to reach them either through postal mail, calls, texts, or email.